 The Sacred Traditions Gallery on the 2nd floor gives a fascinating insight into the rituals and rites of passage of the major world religions – Judaism, Christianity, Islam, Buddhism and Hinduism.
 There are audiovisual explorations of the lives of Christ and the Buddha, and of the Muslim pilgrimage to Mecca.

-The collection of Qur'ans from the 9th to the 19th centuries is considered to be among the best examples of illuminated Islamic texts in the world.
-You'll also find ancient Egyptian papyrus texts (including Egyptian love poems from around 1100 BC), scrolls and exquisite artwork from Burma, Indonesia and Tibet – as well as the second-oldest biblical fragment ever found (after the Dead Sea Scrolls).
+The collection of Qur'ans from the 9th to the 19th centuries is considered to contain among the best examples of illuminated Islamic texts in the world.
+You'll also find ancient Egyptian papyrus texts (including Egyptian love poems from around 1100 BC), scrolls and exquisite artwork from Myanmar (Burma), Indonesia and Tibet – as well as the second-oldest biblical fragment ever found (after the Dead Sea Scrolls).

 The comprehensive Reference Library, complete with a finely lacquered ceiling that Beatty himself had installed in his London home, is a great resource for artists or students.